chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 ~~~
 {: .language-matlab}

-The above code can be vectorized as
+The above code can be vectorized as:
 ~~~
 n = 100;
 x = 1:n;